larsjuhljensen/JensenLab/_pages/training_stringapp_ddpm.md

 There are many transcription factors in the network.
 We can avoid counting them manually by creating a selection filter in the **Filter** tab (located underneath **Style**).
 Click the **ᐩ** button and choose **Column filter** from the drop-down menu.
 Then, find and select the attribute **(T) Node: family**.
 Write **Transcription factor** in the text field to select all nodes with this annotation.
 Note that the current selection criterion is set to **contains**, but you can change it to other values, such as **is** or **doesn't contain**.

-_How many TFs are in the network?_
+_How many transcription factors are in the network?_

 ### 2.4 Inspect tissue expression data [optional]